hugo-enrile/ProgrammingForDS/README.txt

 Files and directory:

-All have to be at the same working directory
+All files have to be at the same working directory.
+In addition to the files there are two folders: outputs, where the .csv files created by the different scripts are, and analysis, which contains the data and notebook necessary to carry out the last part of the project.

 To run: